v-sion-berlin/website-vsion-nuxt/content/en/index.md

 textblocks:
   live:
     header: Going Live with us is
-    body: "v-sion turns TV broadcasts into vibrant live experiences - with interactive video walls, connected studio design, and dynamic live graphics.
+    body_text: "v-sion turns TV broadcasts into vibrant live experiences - with interactive video walls, connected studio design, and dynamic live graphics.
 From the initial concept to technical implementation: we combine design, technology, and content into a seamless concept.
 Because when millions are watching, everything must run smoothly."
   anspruch:
     header: Our Commitment
+    body_text:
-    body: We are a reliable partner who thinks ahead and alongside you - easy to work with and professional in execution.
+      We are a reliable partner who thinks ahead and alongside you - easy to work with and professional in execution.
 We embrace new technological developments and challenge the familiar.
 This way, we go one step further and always enable media platforms to provide the best live experience.